SharathxD/java/README.md

 | **Deque** | ✅ Yes | ✅ Yes | ❌ No |
 | **Map** | ❌ No (Keys) ✅ Yes (Values) | ❌ No (except `LinkedHashMap`) | ✅ `TreeMap` |

-This document covers the **Java Collection Framework** with its types and methods.
-Let me know if you need detailed examples! 🚀
+This repo covers the **Java Collection Framework** with its types and methods. 🚀